flexseth/playground-docs-updates/wp-now/wp-content-mode.md

 When you close out your terminal or VS Code the `wp-now` process will stop your web server.

+In order to get back into the same Playground, you'll simply want to restart Playground from the same folder location.
+There may be a port change but the site will have your changes saved.

 ## Contents
 WordPress installation should include the following:
 - All uploaded media to this website